 RFC3986 states that "A password appearing within the userinfo component is deprecated and should be considered an error" (section 7.5).
 While this is sound advice in the context of user-facing applications (e.g. web browsers) and for URIs that might be stored and displayed insecurely, it is not necessarily valid for AMQP applications.
 Many AMQP applications are server-based, and make AMQP connections on behalf of the application as a whole rather than for specific users.
 So the username and password identify the application rather than a human user, and are likely to be included with connection parameters appearing in a secure store of configuration settings.
 User-facing AMQP applications, which make AMQP connections on behalf of specific users, are also possible.
 In such cases the username and password may be provided by the user to identify themselves.
 But such AMQP applications are the exception rather than the rule.
 Thus authors of AMQP applications implementing this specification should not consider themselves bound by section 7.5 of RFC3986.
 Please also see section 5 ("Security Considerations") below.

 The vhost component is used as the basis for the virtual-host field of the connection.open AMQP 0-9-1 method.
 Any percent-encoded octets in the vhost should be decoded before the it is passed to the server.

 The vhost component may be absent; this is indicated by the lack of a "/" character following the amqp_authority.
 An absent vhost component is not equivalent to an empty (i.e. zero-length) vhost name.

-Certain URI components (the port, username, password and vhost) may be absent from a URI.
+Certain URI components (the port, username, password, vhost and query) may be absent from a URI.
 The host may not be absent, but may be zero-length; for the purposes of this section, a zero-length host is treated as absent.